geeknik/godels-sky/docs/testing-consequences.md

 - Target sharing is government-specific
 - Allies don't share targets across hostile governments

-### Scenario 15: Combat Memory and Tactical Adaptation
+### Scenario 15: Combat Memory Recording

-**Goal**: Verify that NPCs remember player combat tactics.
+**Goal**: Verify that combat encounters are tracked in NPC memory.

 **Steps**:
-1. Engage the same NPC multiple times
-2. Consistently use specific tactics (missiles, afterburner, close range)
+1. Find a hostile NPC and engage in combat
+2. Use missile weapons consistently
-3. Encounter the same NPC again after several combat encounters
+3. Either destroy the NPC or jump away (flee)
+4. Check the encounter record for that NPC's UUID

 **Expected Results**:
-- NPCs track player weapon preferences (missile vs beam)
-- NPCs track if player uses afterburner frequently
+- Combat encounters are incremented after each fight
+- Weapon type usage is tracked (missiles vs beams)
+- Combat range is recorded and averaged over encounters
+- Jumping away during combat increments the flee count
+- Destroying the NPC finalizes the combat record without flee

+**Test Variations**:
+- Fight same NPC type multiple times: cumulative tracking
+- Mix weapon types: both missile and beam counts increase
+- Flee vs stay: flee count only increases when player jumps

+### Scenario 16: AI Tactical Adaptation

+**Goal**: Verify that NPCs adapt tactics based on combat memory.

+**Steps**:
+1. Build up combat history with an NPC (2+ encounters)
+2. Consistently use missile weapons in those encounters
+3. Engage the same NPC again
+4. Observe their approach behavior

+**Expected Results**:
-- NPCs track player's preferred combat range
+- NPCs with combat memory of missile-using players approach aggressively
-- NPCs track if player tends to flee
-- After enough data, NPCs can predict player behavior
+- Aggressive approach means closing distance quickly (MoveToAttack)
+- NPCs without sufficient memory (< 2 encounters) use normal Attack
+- The adaptation only applies when NPC is attacking the player

+**Technical Details**:
+- `GetCombatMemoryHints()` queries player's EncounterLog for NPC's UUID
+- Requires 2+ combat encounters for hints to be valid
+- `PlayerPrefersMissiles()` returns true if missile use > beam use
+- Aggressive approach bypasses normal range-keeping behavior

 ## Console Commands for Testing